hku-systems/LOPInfer/README.md

 ```
 Note that `Dockerfile.ros_robot` is a special version of dockerfile for our robot hardware, as KAPAO and AGRNav needs to control the movement of the robot via ROS.

-3. Install the dependency packages and intraDP in the docker containers on both the server and robot sides:
+3. Install the dependency packages and LOPInfer in the docker containers on both the server and robot sides:
 ```
 pip install -r requirement.txt python setup.py install